IsaacNgRWI/Bingus-The-Discord-Bot/README.md

 # Bingus the Discord Bot

+## Project Outline
+This is Bingus, a bot I built to learn and test out discord bot functions.
+It can do several things including play audio from youtube or file, respond to user input, and a few other things.
+I will likely continue to expand on this project as time goes on to experiment with integrating different functions into discord bots.

 ## Dependencies
 Dependencies used in this project can be found in `requirements.txt`
 To install all project dependencies run the following line in the console.